Origin and History

 Drums were made in copper, the regimental coat of arms engraved in the front, bordered in red and green, green and white cords.

 Important notice: Even though our illustrations depict yellow laces, the colour of the braids on the uniforms of the musicians were chosen by the colonel.
 For instance, it could have been the distinctive colour of the regiment (shown on the ordonnance flag).
 They were often decorated with red “XXXX” in the middle.

 N.B.: During summer campaigns, the green coat was not worn, being left with the baggage.
 Since the waistcoat was red, Russian line infantry musicians appeared to be entirely clad in red.

-Regimental Flag: yellow field, in its centre: a gold crown surmounting a gold shield bearing the regimental arms.
+Regimental Colour: yellow field, in its centre: a gold crown surmounting a gold shield bearing the regimental arms.
 In each corner: a red flame pointing at the centre.

 Funcken, L. and F.: Les uniformes de la guerre en dentelle

 Grosser Generalstab Kriegsgeschichtliche Abteilung II: Die Kriege Friedrichs des Grossen, Part 3 Der siebenjährige Krieg 1756-1763, Vol. 4 Groß-Jägersdorf und Breslau, Berlin, 1902, Appendix 1